Whether you like them or absolutely dread them, tattoos are here to stay. Literally.

 Bacterial and viral infections such as hepatitis B, C, herpes simplex, and the most dangerous HIV can be transmitted through contaminated equipment such as poorly cleaned machines between uses or using of needles that should be disposable as well as contaminated ink.

-It is of utmost importance that for everyone’s safety – including yours – to do your research before deciding to get a tattoo and choose a licensed and reputable artist in a salon setting.
+It is of utmost importance for everyone’s safety – including yours – to do your research before deciding to get a tattoo and choose a licensed and reputable artist in a salon setting.

 Besides this, in rare cases, getting a tattoo can cause infections if you have a weakened immune system or allergies to inks, pigment, and dyes.